w3slley/dominoes/README.md

 tsc
 ```

-Go to `localhost:3000` and you are good to go!
+Start the server with `nodemon`, go to `localhost:3000` and you are good to go!

 ## To Do:
 - Implement testing